 How the Same-Day Crown Process Works

 Step 1: Clinical Assessment.
 The dentist examines the broken tooth, potentially using digital X-rays, to assess the extent of the damage.
+This evaluation determines whether a same-day crown is a suitable option or whether an alternative treatment approach may be more appropriate.

 Real Patient Result: Emergency White Filling